 Signs and Symptoms of Menstrual Cramps

-Menstrual cramps (also known as dysmenorrhea) are pains that occur in the abdominal and pelvic areas as a result of a woman's menstrual period.
+Menstrual cramps (also known as dysmenorrhea or period cramps) are pains that occur in the abdominal and pelvic areas as a result of a woman's menstrual period.
 The pain can vary significantly from woman to woman, with some cramps being relatively mild to others which are extremely severe.

 Mild menstrual cramps are often barely noticeable, and usually only last for a few hours.
 In such instances, the main symptom is usually just a sense of bloating or heaviness in the stomach area.
 Severe menstrual cramps, however, usually result in significant throbbing pain in the lower abdominal area (and occasionally the lower back) which can interfere with a woman's everday activities.
 In these cases, cramping can usually last for one or two days.